Moffat Tunnel

 The construction of the Moffat Tunnel was, “remarkably accurate” penned McMechen, “To guard against possible error due to refraction of the sun’s rays, the projected line into the tunnel was checked repeatedly against the surface line, under the direction of Betts, office engineer in charge of surveys.
 For night work powerful lights, permanently located at each portal, were used as sights, and long and short sights were taken.
 The engineers would leave the portal camps during the afternoon and make the steep ascent in time to arrive at the summit before dark.
 Conditions were best on cool nights.
 Permanent targets also were erected on either side of the broad summit, and from these positions sights were taken on the target lights far below in the valleys.
 Many a wild night above timberland was thus spent in checking and rechecking alignment.
 A small shelter house at an elevation of twelve thousand feet formed their only protection from the elements, and, on one occasion, a party escape freezing by sitting before a wood fire all night, while a polar blizzard tugged at the frail cabin, and the mercury fell to forty degrees below zero.”

-Alignment devices, known as Transit and Sunflower were used to not only keep the alignment straight but also to measure cross sections of the tunnel.
-Very, very few photographs exist, and Preserve Rollins Pass has only seen two photographs of this equipment; both of which are in our collection.
+Alignment devices, such as Transit and Sunflower were used to not only keep the alignment straight but also to measure cross sections of the tunnel.
+Very, very few photographs exist, and Preserve Rollins Pass has only seen a handful of photographs of this equipment; all of which are in our collection.

 The contractor for the construction of the Moffat Tunnel was Hitchcock & Tinkler.

-The Moffat Tunnel opened to rail traffic on Sunday, February 26, 1928.
+The Moffat Tunnel opened to rail traffic on Sunday, February 26, 1928—a day so momentous that newspapers across Colorado proclaimed the headline, “Dave Moffat, Here is Your Dream Come True!”

 In short, the Moffat Tunnel was an extraordinarily expensive undertaking; to change the ‘7’ on each portal to an ‘8’ would have been an additional $80 in an unnecessary expenses.
 The targeted year for opening the Moffat Tunnel was 1927, and while the tunnel was holed through in February of 1927, enlargement operations continued through much of that year, pushing the opening to 1928.